Ever wonder why you feel exhilarated while walking barefoot on the beach?

-With these key tips in mind, I've saved you some valuable time by finding a grounding kit which I believe is one of the best ones available.
+With these key tips in mind, I've saved you some valuable time by finding a grounding kit that I believe is one of the best ones available.

-The Earthing Universal Mat with Cover provides you the following convenient features and benefits...
+The Earthing Universal Mat provides you the following convenient features and benefits...

 |• 10" x 27" (25 x 69 cm) universal conductive mat

 ||• Large mat size provides flexibility of use for your desktop, floor, and bed